How to Scale A Commercial Cannabis Grow Operation

 The tides are changing, new opportunities are forming

 In a recent Pew poll, 67% of Americans believe adult-use cannabis should be legal, and 91% support legalizing medical marijuana.

 Opposition to cannabis legalization has fallen from 52% in 2010, to just 32% as of November 15, 2019.
 So what does all this data show?
 That cannabis is a wave overtaking this country and it’s here to stay.

-Early cannabis market players in states like Colorado, Oregon, Washington and California who established their foothold, are now making their claim on emerging markets that have recently turned ‘green.’
+Early cannabis market players in states like Colorado, Oregon, Washington, Michigan and California who established their foothold, are now making their claim on emerging markets that have recently turned ‘green.’